The painted eaves of a hall inside the Forbidden City, Beijing

 Through the gate first.

-We're at the Meridian Gate ten minutes before opening, first hundred through.
-The spine from Taihe Hall to Qianqing Palace is yours for about twenty minutes before the first wave catches up.
+We are at the Meridian Gate at 08:20, ten minutes before opening, in the first hundred through.
+The spine from the Hall of Supreme Harmony to Qianqing Palace is yours for about twenty minutes before the first wave of day groups catches up.
+Tickets are real-name and released seven days ahead at 20:00 Beijing time on the official portal, against your passport details.
+We book them under your trip.

 2. Off the axis